Urigo/angular-meteor/README.md

 * [TypeScript Support](#typescript-support)
 * [Contribution](#contribution)

 ## Tutorial

 You can check out a 10-step Angular2+Meteor begginers [tutorial](http://www.angular-meteor.com/tutorials/socially/angular2).
 Note that it's still being refined.

-If you are already familiar with Meteor and Angular 1, you can proceed to the Quick Start.
+If you are already familiar with Meteor and Angular 1, proceed to the Quick Start.

 ## Quick Start